 Career Information and Employment Outlook

-According to the U.S. Bureau of Labor Statistics, manicurists and pedicurists earned a median wage of $19,340 as of May 2013.
+According to the U.S. Bureau of Labor Statistics, manicurists and pedicurists earned a median wage of $20,820 as of May 2015.
 The U.S. Bureau of Labor Statistics projected a 10% job growth for manicurists over the years 2014-2024, faster than other job categories.
 Growth was expected to be driven by an expansion in the number of full-service salons as consumers shift to smaller-scale, affordable luxuries.